0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/index.md

 Hence, we make the distinction between the two gas prices, and denote them as $\texttt{L2GasPrice}$ and $\texttt{L1GasPrice}$ respectively.

-But how can you calculate the appropriate L2 gas price while ensuring that transactions are successfully executed?
+It is important to calculate the appropriate L2 gas price while ensuring that transactions are successfully executed.

 Although the same formula is used, that is,